markwomack/TaskManager/README.md

 ## Purpose
 <p>When writing Arduino code that is more complicated than a single task, it usually
-means that several things need to be checked periodically, and when when the right time comes, something gets executed.
+means that several things need to be checked periodically, and when the right time comes, something gets executed.
 The TaskManager library provides a simple to use framework to write the 'something that gets executed', a Task, and to execute it at a specified frequency, like every second.</p>